dashpradeep99/docker-complete-tutorial/B-infrastructure-as-code.md

 7. Navigate to `http://<node-ip>` and you should see the rendering of the `index.html`
 8. Let's clean up before we attempt to optimize the Dockerfile. `docker rm -f www1`
 9. Optionally, consider checking in this working Dockerfile into a source control repository.
-10. Modify the Dockerfile to reduce the number of layers & pin the version of the base image. `vi Dockerfile`
+10. Modify the Dockerfile to reduce the number of layers & pin the version of the base image.
+We'll also ensure we use proper labelling convention: `vi Dockerfile`

    ```
    FROM ubuntu:14.04